-- Illegal Drugs Possession, sale, or use of illegal drugs or alcohol while on the job this could lead to legal action. - Excessive Absenteeism Failure to report to work on three (3) consecutive work days without prior approval. - Disruptive Behavior Fighting, physical or verbal assaults, cyber- assault/cyber-bullying or any act that endangers the well-being of coworkers this could lead to legal action. - Theft Stealing property from the worksite, employees, or other participants this could lead to legal action. - Falsifying Documents Falsifying their time records or those of other youth employees; signing another participant's time record; attempting to pick-up or use another participant's debit card or personal identification number (PIN). - Insubordination Refusal to adhere to the program's or the worksite's rules and regulations. - Harassment Verbal, sexual, or physical harassment -this could lead to legal action.
+- Drugs Possession, sale, or use of illegal drugs or alcohol while on the job this could lead to legal action - Excessive Absenteeism Failure to report to work on three consecutive workdays without prior approval. - Disruptive Behavior Fighting, physical or verbal assaults, cyber- assault/ cyber-bullying or any act that endangers the well-being of coworkers this could lead to legal action. - Theft Stealing property from the worksite, employees, or other participants this could lead to legal action. - Falsifying Documents Falsifying his/her time records or those of other youth employees; signing another participant's time record; attempting to pick-up or use another participant's debit card or personal identification number (PIN). - Insubordination- Refusal to adhere to the program's or the worksite's rules and regulations. - Harassment Verbal, sexual, or physical these could lead to legal action this could lead to legal action.